popy2k14/SOAS/README.md

 ### SH1107 SPI/I2C

 Some SH1107 display modules support both I2C and SPI interface modes (one mode at a time).
-To switch to SPI mode, follow [this](https://simple-circuit.com/interfacing-arduino-sh1107-oled-display-i2c-mode/) tutorial and review [this](https://github.com/Skons/SOAS/issues/2#issue-3286014273) post.
+To switch to IIC mode, follow [this](https://simple-circuit.com/interfacing-arduino-sh1107-oled-display-i2c-mode/) tutorial and review [this](https://github.com/Skons/SOAS/issues/2#issue-3286014273) post.

 ## Alarm volume increase